maya-le28/maya-le28/README.md

 # 👋 Hi there!

-I'm Maya Le, a 4th-year Mathematics/ Statistics student at the University of Waterloo.
-I have 2 years of work experiences in Data Analytics and Risk Analytics at PwC, Munich Re, EY, and the Canadian federal government.
+I'm currently a MSc student in Statistics at the University of Ottawa.
+I hold a BMath in Statistics from the University of Waterloo, and have 2 years of work experiences in Data Analytics and Risk Analytics at PwC, Munich Re, EY, and the Canadian federal government.
 I'm interested in Machine Learning and above all - Probablity Theory.

 Other than that, check out some of my projects!

 # Contact: